LanYan-Cutie1805/LanYan-Cutie1805/README.md

 - 💞️ I’m looking to collaborate on the online platform
 - 📫 How to reach me?
 Just call my name
 - 😄 Pronouns: LanYan
-- ⚡ Fun fact: I'm an electircal engineer who likes audio system, music, and recording
+- ⚡ Fun fact: I'm an electircal engineer who likes to make music

 <!---
 LanYan-Cutie1805/LanYan-Cutie1805 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.